OISF/suricata-verify/README.md

     # Restrict the test to builds with HAVE_LUA.
     - HAVE_LUA

+  # Requires specific features to not be present
+  skip-features:
+    - HAVE_LUA

   # Require that one or more files exist in the Suricata source directory
   files:
 	- src/detect-ipaddr.c